 [97]3.4.3 Conventional PCR

 [98]Conventional PCR has proven to be a reliable, specific and sensitive technique for detecting ‘Ca. Liberibacter’ species in HLB-infected symptomatic trees.
-Li, Hartung and Levy (2007) determined that there were no significant differences in sensitivity among the conventional PCR methods listed below.
-All conventional PCR methods can detect 10-2 dilutions of DNA extracts obtained from 200 mg of midribs from infected plants.
-Wang et al. (2006) quantified the detection sensitivity of conventional PCR as 439 fg/µL DNA extract from infected plants.
+Li et al., Levy (2007) determined that there were no significant differences in sensitivity among the conventional PCR methods listed below.
+All conventional PCR methods can detect Liberibacter spp. in 10-2 dilutions of DNA extracts obtained from 200 mg of midribs from infected plants.

 [99]3.4.3.1 Conventional PCR using the primers of Jagoueix et al. (1996)